freenas/freenas-docs/userguide/system.rst

 `camcontrol <https://www.freebsd.org/cgi/man.cgi?query=camcontrol>`__
 for legacy devices and
 `sedutil-cli <https://www.mankier.com/8/sedutil-cli>`__
 for TCG devices.
-When managing SED devices from the command line, it is important to use :command:`sedutil-cli` rather than camcontrol to access the full capabilities of the device. %brand% provides the :command:`sedhelper` wrapper script to ease SED device administration from the command line.
+When managing a SED from the command line, it is important to use :command:`sedutil-cli` rather than camcontrol to access the full capabilities of the device. %brand% provides the :command:`sedhelper` wrapper script to ease SED administration from the command line.

-By default, SED devices are not locked until the administrator takes ownership of them.
-This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SED devices.
+By default, SED are not locked until the administrator takes ownership of them.
+This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.

-A password-protected SED device protects the data stored on the device when the device is physically removed from the %brand% system.
+A password-protected SED protects the data stored on the device when the device is physically removed from the %brand% system.
 This allows secure disposal of the device without having to first wipe its contents.
 If the device is instead removed to be repurposed on another system, it can only be unlocked if the password is known.

-.. _Deploying SED devices:
+.. _Deploying SEDs:

-Deploying SED Devices
+Deploying SEDs
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^

 To determine which devices support SED and their device names, go to the :menuselection:`Shell`